-Are you one of the 143,000 Medicare beneficiaries in Evansville, Indiana with an incomplete Medicare plan?
-If you don’t have a supplement, you could be leaving yourself vulnerable to out-of-pocket costs!
+Are you one of the 143,000 Medicare beneficiaries in Evansville, Indiana, with an incomplete Medicare plan?
+If you don’t have a supplement, you could leave yourself vulnerable to out-of-pocket costs!

 Evansville, Indiana Supplemental Medicare Plans

-There are certain gaps in Indiana Original Medicare coverage which can get expensive if you don’t purchase a supplemental plan.
-Most beneficiaries choose to purchase either Medigap or Medicare Advantage.
+Specific Indiana Original Medicare coverage gaps can get expensive if you don’t purchase a supplemental plan.
+Most beneficiaries choose to acquire either Medigap or Medicare Advantage.

 Average Medicare Advantage Plans in Evansville, Indiana

-The average beneficiary in Evansville, Indiana is 72 years of age and likely still enrolled in Original Medicare.
-Only around 26% of beneficiaries currently have an Indiana Medicare Advantage plan, even though there are 39 to choose from in Vanderburgh County.
+The average beneficiary in Evansville, Indiana, is 72 years of age and likely still enrolled in Original Medicare.
+Around 26% of beneficiaries currently have an Indiana Medicare Advantage plan, even though there are 39 to choose from in Vanderburgh County.

 You can pay a below-average MOOP if you purchase a plan from Ascension.
 Those costs are capped at $2,900.
 But they do come with a more limited HMO medical network.

 Wellcare and Unitedhealthcare would be considered above average for out-of-pocket costs.
-But UnitedHealthcare looks like the more attractive option with a lower MOOP and a PPO medical network.
+But UnitedHealthcare looks more attractive with a lower MOOP and a PPO medical network.
 You get more doctors and facilities to choose from with a PPO, which can be helpful.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

-If you’re curious to know more about Medicare Advantage plans, our Medicare Advantage FAQ pages will get you started.
+If you’re curious about Medicare Advantage plans, our Medicare Advantage FAQ pages will get you started.

 Cheapest Medicare Supplement Plans in Evansville, Indiana

 It’s understandable if you don’t want to switch to a private health plan like Medicare Advantage.
 You can stick with Original Medicare and purchase an Indiana Medigap supplement instead.
-These plans play second fiddle to Medicare and only cover the things that Medicare won’t like you’re 20% coinsurance for Part B.
+These plans play second fiddle to Medicare and only cover the things that Medicare won’t, like your 20% coinsurance for Part B.